airbnb/javascript/README.md

     // good
     const foo = 'Whatever national crop flips the window.
 The cartoon reverts within the screw. ' + 'Whatever wizard constrains a helpful ally.
 The counterpart ascends!';

+    // best
+    const foo = `Whatever national crop flips the window.
+The cartoon reverts within the screw.
+      'Whatever wizard constrains a helpful ally.
+The counterpart ascends!`;

     // good
     $.ajax({